 Any woman 18 years or older who can prove lineal, bloodline descent from an ancestor who aided in achieving American independence is eligible to join the DAR.
 This means that your ancestor could have provided food for soldiers, served in the military, served their town as sheriff, or provided medical aid to the wounded.

 Joining the DAR does not require an interest in genealogy, but it helps to have knowledge of your ancestry.
 To determine your eligibility, you will need to gather documents for yourself, your parents, grandparents, and possibly great-grandparents.
 With 94 chapters in Pennsylvania, the Pennsylvania State Society Daughters of the American Revolution (PSSDAR) has volunteers who can assist you if you need help with your research.

 Please visit the National Society Daughters of the American Revolution "How to Join" page.

-The chapter meets the third Tuesday evening of each month except for the months of March and December when we have a luncheon on Saturday.
+The chapter meets the third Tuesday evening of each month, except for the months of March and December, when we have a luncheon on Saturday.
 Meetings are held in Danville.
 Members participate in the local Memorial Day Parade and the Flag Day ceremonies.
-Tah Gah Jute Chapter, NSDAR raises money for DAR Project Patriot and for the Veterans at the Wilkes-Barre Veterans Administration Hospital.
+Tah Gah Jute Chapter, NSDAR, supports efforts for DAR Project Patriot and for the veterans at the Wilkes-Barre Veterans Administration Hospital.